alxshelepenok/lumen/content/posts/hosting-static-webflow-sites-on-fleek-no-cms.md

           "apply_file_links_replacements": true
         },

 You will need to set entries **for all your Webflow’s pages,** using the appropriate name and filepath.
-For **all pages that are not the homepage** you must set move to **subfolder to true**.
+For **all pages that are not the homepage** you must set all booleans, including move to subfolder**, to true**.

-For the Homepage’s html (index.html) you only have to change that setting **(move to subfolder) to false**.
+For your Homepage’s html (index.html) you only have to change that setting **(move to subfolder) to false**.
 Other settings in the config remain the same.

         {
           "name": "index",